 They are LOCAL - We work with local villagers and tribal chiefs teaching them how to create their own drought resistant home gardens!

 They COST NOTHING FOR THE VILLAGER - Creating and maintaining a victory garden comes at no cost to the actual villager as families create home gardens using materials readily available and using their own land around their home.
-Your support covers the costs of garden workshops in new communities!
+Your support covers the costs of training local facilitators and conducting garden workshops in new communities!

 They are LASTING – The gardens provide families with nutrition for the foreseeable future, as well as possible food surplus to sell.
 Villagers grow up to 20 different vegetables and trees, helping them feed their families and lessen the risk of relying on just one crop!

 Because of the worst food crisis situation in 3 decades, Face-to-Face has launched the Victory Garden Campaign, to enable 100,000 at-risk Malawians stave off hunger by cultivating high-yielding, low-cost home victory gardens.

 Traditional chiefs play a crucial leadership role in all F2F programs, motivating and inspiring all villagers to work together and be willing to embrace new ideas.
 F2F's Model Victory Garden at the home of one of the top chiefs in Malawi will introduce new farming practices to hundreds of chiefs and leaders.